grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_ACTUAL_STATUS.md

 ### **ZERO REGRESSIONS REQUIREMENTS**

-GrapaDB2 must provide **100% backward compatibility** with GrapaDB in:
+GrapaDBX must provide **100% backward compatibility** with GrapaDB in:

 1. **API Compatibility**: All public methods must have identical signatures and behavior
 2. **Data Format Compatibility**: All data must be stored in identical format